Richard Vergette

-Richard Vergette is a British playwright, actor and drama teacher.
+Richard C. Vergette is a British playwright, actor and drama teacher.
 In 2013 his American Justice, an American congressman's encounter with his daughter's killer, was shown at London's Arts Theatre.
-His 2015 Dancing Through the Shadows was performed by Hull Truck Theatre as part of a trilogy about the history of Hull, and his PURE, about the chocolate industry, will form part of Mikron Theatre Company's 2016 tour.
+His 2015 Dancing Through the Shadows was performed by Hull Truck Theatre as part of a trilogy about the history of Hull, and his PURE, about the chocolate industry, was one of Mikron Theatre Company's two 2016 productions.

 He has been Head of the Faculty of Performing Arts at John Leggott College, Scunthorpe and a lecturer at the University of Lincoln, written textbooks for school drama students, and acted in the 2010 short film The Legend of Beggar's Bridge.
-And has recently retired from his role as Director of Drama and Head of Learning and Teaching at Ackworth School, a Quaker school in West Yorkshire.
+He was Director of Drama and Head of Learning and Teaching at Ackworth School, a Quaker school in West Yorkshire, until his retirement in 2018.